jellyfin/jellyfin.org/docs/general/testing/web/index.md

 - Git CLI, GitHub CLI: open a terminal in the web folder and run `git checkout master`.
 - GitHub Desktop: Select the `master` branch in the branch dropdown menu.

-### Checking out PRs
+### Checking out pull requests

-PRs are special branches submitted by contributors with the goal of eventually being merged into `master`.
-To checkout a PR, please follow the instructions below.
+Pull requests are special branches submitted by contributors with the goal of eventually being merged into `master`.
+To checkout a pull request, please follow the instructions below.

-1. Find the PR you would like to checkout in the list of open PRs: [Jellyfin Web](https://github.com/jellyfin/jellyfin-web/pulls), [Jellyfin Vue](https://github.com/jellyfin/jellyfin-vue/pulls).
+1. Find the pull request you would like to checkout in the list of open pull requests: [Jellyfin Web](https://github.com/jellyfin/jellyfin-web/pulls), [Jellyfin Vue](https://github.com/jellyfin/jellyfin-vue/pulls).
-2. Checkout the PR in Git: [Git CLI and GitHub CLI](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally), [GitHub Desktop](https://docs.github.com/en/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/viewing-a-pull-request-in-github-desktop)
+2. Checkout the pull request in Git: [Git CLI and GitHub CLI](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally), [GitHub Desktop](https://docs.github.com/en/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/viewing-a-pull-request-in-github-desktop)

 ### Installing Dependencies and Starting a Development Server